Dalton-Rohil/MLPlayground/README.md

 ## Usage
--pen your browser at localhost:8501.
+-Open your browser at localhost:8501.
 -Select a data source (Synthetic or CSV).
--Choose a preprocessor and model, then click "Run Pipeline" to see the accuracy.
+-Choose a preprocessor and model, then click "Run Pipeline".
+-View the accuracy and confusion matrix.

 ## Contributing
 -Fork the repo and submit a pull request.
 -Add new modules in modules.py—see existing ones for examples.
+-Suggestions?
+Open an issue!

 ## License
 MIT